mongodb-js/devtools-shared/packages/sbom-tools/README.md

 Outputs a markdown report of vulnerabilities given one or more `dependencies.json` files and the output of one or more multiple `snyk test`.

+If `--create-jira-issues` is set then each vulnerability that is not ignored will be also reported as a jira issue.

+The jira issue creation must be configured setting the following environment variables:

+- `JIRA_BASE_URL` (required): The base url of the jira api (excluded the `/rest/api/...`).
+- `JIRA_API_TOKEN` (required): A jira PAT.
+- `JIRA_PROJECT` (required): The project used to create the ticket.
+- `JIRA_VULNERABILITY_BUILD_INFO`: Additional build info added to the ticket description (for example the commit id).

 #### Usage

 ```